ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br>

-Despite the focus on distributing the DIY model in retail chains, the new company intends to continue selling the elevator line in the traditional way, that is, it will continue to carry out installations and technical assistance for the equipment throughout the USA.<br>
+In addition to expanding to distribute its elevator products to the DIY market in the USA via key DIY retail chains, the new company will continue to sell its elevators directly to the consumer and offer installation and technical assistance throughout the USA.<br>

 ### The execution
-The financial simulations of the business plan show that, with an **initial investment** of US $ 550,000, it is possible to reach an installed base of 1.200 elevators and **net revenues** of US $ 4.7 million (EBITDA 41% NR) in the **fifth year** of the company's operation. <br> <br>
+The business plan projections show that with an **initial investment** of US $ 550,000 by the **5th year** of operations, a total of 1,200 elevators will have been installed, achieving a **net revenue** of US $ 4.7 million (EBITDA 41% NR). <br> <br>

 <p align="center">
 <img src="img/dre_anos15.png" width="600">